 - Storms are more frequent and more powerful

 - The AVERAGE age of power lines and transformers in the U.S. is 28 years.
 And they aren't getting any younger.

-No wonder businesses protect themselves and their investments with generators.
-They have essentially become a tangible form of business insurance.
+No wonder farmers protect themselves and their investments with generators.

 The Good News:

 Today's generators are more powerful, more efficient and less expensive than ever before.
 As demand has risen, so has technology and competition.
-Generators are a better bargain than ever.
+Generators are a better bargain than ever before.

 Things to Know About Installation:

 There are several things to consider when installing a generator.
 The first question asked is usually “What size do I need?”